HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Related Work

-HieraMamba addresses these limitations by generating hierarchical anchor tokens that summarize all potentially relevant moments without fixed pooling or window constraints.
-Linear-time state-space layers operate on the full sequence and propagate long-range dependencies efficiently, while anchor-conditioned and segment-pooled contrastive objectives ensure each scale preserves both local detail and global context for precise temporal localization.

-\paragraph{Hierarchical Video Understanding} A complementary line of work organizes long videos hierarchically to manage scale and structure.
+\paragraph{Hierarchical Video Understanding.} A complementary line of work organizes long videos hierarchically to manage scale and structure.
 Ego4D Goal-Step~\cite{song2023ego4d} decomposes procedures from goals to steps, VideoReCap~\cite{islam2024videorecap} performs recursive long-video captioning, VideoTree~\cite{wang2025videotree} builds adaptive tree-based representations for LLM reasoning, and OpenHOUSE~\cite{kang2025open} structures narratives across coarse-to-fine timescales.
 In grounding and action localization, hierarchy is often implemented as temporal feature pyramids.
 ActionFormer~\cite{zhang2022actionformer} introduced multiscale representations built by strided pooling over time, and follow-ups such as SnAG~\cite{snag}, DeCafNet~\cite{lu2025decafnet}, and OSGNet~\cite{feng2025OSGNet} refine the design but still rely on fixed windows or uniform downsampling.
-Our approach shares the same hierarchical intuition yet differs in mechanism: Anchor-MambaPooling performs token-level compression of precomputed clip embeddings into multi-scale anchor representations, coupled with linear-time state-space modeling and complementary contrastive losses, to propagate long-range dependencies without the information loss inherent in downsampling.
+While sharing the same hierarchical intuition, HieraMamba differs fundamentally in mechanism.
+It builds multi-scale representations via Anchor-MambaPooling, which compresses clip embeddings into hierarchical anchor tokens and optimizes them with anchor-conditioned and segment-pooled contrastive objectives.
+Together, these components preserve local detail and global context, enabling long-range reasoning and precise localization across multiple temporal scales.